Keats/jsonwebtoken/README.md

 Right now, only HMAC SHA family is supported: HMAC SHA256, HMAC SHA384 and HMAC SHA512.

 ## Performance
-On my thinkpad 440s for a 2 claims struct using SHA256:
+On my thinkpad 440s for a 2 claims struct using HMAC SHA256:

 ```
 test bench_decode ... bench:       4,947 ns/iter (+/- 611)